See what questions

 Treatment for sciatica varies depending on the severity of symptoms, the presence of complications, a person's age and medical history, and the type of work and activities a person does.
 Treatment can reduce or eliminate symptoms and complications.
 Treatment options include chiropractic therapy, physical therapy, exercises, medication, alternative therapies, and possibly surgery.
 For more information on treatment, refer to treatment of sciatica....more »

 A diagnosis of sciatica may be delayed or missed because symptoms, such as leg weakness, pain and tingling may be mild, develop slowly, and can differ greatly from person to person.
 In addition, symptoms of sciatica can be similar to or accompany symptoms of other conditions and diseases.
-These include herniated disc, spinal stenosis, degenerative disc disease, ...more misdiagnosis »
+These include herniated disc, spinal stenosis, degenerative disc disease, and ...more misdiagnosis »

 The following medical conditions are some of the possible